andree182/evvgc-bootloader/README.md

 # Usage

-1) make
+1. make
-2) flash to evvgc via uart1:
+2. flash bootloader to evvgc via uart1 (*LiPo power off!*):

     make program_serial
-3) build target system to be linked from 0x8004000
+3. build target system to be linked from 0x8004000.
+For evvgc-plus, this is done by:

+    make USE_USB_BL=yes
+4. (remove BOOT1 pin and) reboot board
+5. flash the target system using dfu_util (remember - you only have ~2s after powerup to flash, if there is some valid firmware flashed already):

-4) flash the target system using dfu_util: dfu-util --alt 1  --download $(PATH).bin -R
+    dfu-util --alt 1  --download $(IMAGE_PATH).bin -R
+6. blue led (on newer boards) blinks once at boot, then multiple times if image is booted.
+No blue blinks == bad.

+# TODO
+* allow reboot to bootloader (some USB magic needs to be added for the host to correctly reset and detect change)
+* allow forcing staying in bootloader mode even if there is a valid firwmare (for convenient re-flashing)

 # Maple bootloader info
 ## Code structure